An Absolute-Error Proximal Bundle Method through the Lens of Frank-Wolf: Introduction

-\textbf{Convergence rates of the proximal bundle method}.
+\textbf{The proximal bundle method}.
 In 2000, Kiwiel \cite{Kiwiel2000} established the first convergence rate for the PBM, proving that an $\epsilon$-minimizer can be found in $\cO(\epsilon^{-3})$ iterations.
 This result relies on mild assumptions that accommodate varying proximal parameters and convex constraints.
 Updating the proximal parameter dynamically has been shown to be crucial for obtaining good numerical performance (see \cite{Bonnans2006} and references therein).
 The study of proximal bundle type algorithms with fixed proximal parameter $\rho$, especially during sequences of \textit{null steps}, in \cite{Diaz2023optimal, liang2021proximal, LiangMonteiro2023} simplified the analysis and enabled new optimal optimal convergence rates compared to previous analysis. \cite{Du2017}, then \cite{Diaz2023optimal} improved the rate of \cite{Kiwiel2000} and provided convergence rates for all combinations of smoothness and strong convexity.
-That is, $\cO(\frac{1}{\epsilon^2})$ when the function is only Lipschtiz continuous, $\cO(\frac{1}{\epsilon})$ when the function is smooth or strongly convex.
-When the function is smooth and strongly convex, the convergence rate becomes $\cO(\log\left(\frac{1}{\epsilon}\right))$.
-In \cite{liang2021proximal, LiangMonteiro2023} the authors studied the composite problem \eqref{problem: primal} and proposed a new type of \textit{null step test} that we have adapted in this paper.
-Their analysis provides an $\cO(\frac{1}{\epsilon^2}\log(\frac{1}{\epsilon}))$ convergence rate when $f$ is only Lipschitz continuous, $\cO(\frac{1}{\epsilon}\log(\frac{1}{\epsilon}))$ when $f$ is supposed to be smooth.
-When $g$ is strongly convex the corresponding rates become, respectively, $\cO(\frac{1}{\epsilon}\log(\frac{1}{\epsilon})^2)$ and $\cO(\log(\frac{1}{\epsilon})^2)$.
-Note that $g$ may take on positive infinity, in contrast to both our setup and the setups in \cite{Du2017, Diaz2023optimal}, and thus include constraints.
+That is, $\cO(\epsilon^{-2})$ when the function is only Lipschitz continuous, $\cO(\epsilon^{-1})$ when the function is smooth or strongly convex.
+When the function is smooth and strongly convex, the convergence rate becomes $\cO(\log\epsilon^{-1})$.
+In \cite{liang2021proximal, LiangMonteiro2023} the authors studied the composite problem \eqref{problem: primal} and proposed a new type of {\textit{serious step test}} that we have adapted in this paper.
+Their analysis provides an $\cO(\epsilon^{-2}\log\epsilon^{-1})$ convergence rate when $f$ is only Lipschitz continuous, $\cO(\epsilon^{-1}\log\epsilon^{-1})$ when $f$ is supposed to be smooth.
+When $g$ is strongly convex the corresponding rates become, respectively, $\cO(\epsilon^{-1}(\log \epsilon^{-1})^2)$ and $\cO((\log\epsilon^{-1})^2)$.
+Note that $g$ {may be extended-real-valued}, in contrast to both our setup and the setups in \cite{Du2017, Diaz2023optimal}, and thus could include constraints.